-1 1 4.4 Design, lead and manage complex areas of work in multi-agency settings to a successful conclusion or suitable endpoint within available resources and timescale Any KA 6 X X X Х 4.5 Demonstrate effective team working in a variety of settings, balancing the needs of the individual, the team and the task Any All X X X X 4.6 Demonstrate an understanding of methods of financial management and show experience of how they are used Any All Х Х Х Х Х 4.7 Handle uncertainty, the unexpected, challenge and potential or actual conflict in a sensitive and successful manner Any KA 2.5 & 2.6 X Х X X X 4.8 Use influencing and negotiating skills in a setting where you do not have direct authority to advocate for public health issue of local, national or international importance Any KA 3, 6, 7, & 8 Х Х Х Х 4.9 Work collaboratively with the media to communicate effectively with the public Any KA 1, 5, 6, & 7 X Х X X 4.10 Guide, support and develop staff and junior colleagues, receiving and giving constructive feedback and showing an understanding of the potential role of coaching and mentoring.
+4.5 Demonstrate effective team working in a variety of settings, balancing the needs of the individual, the team and the task Any All Х Х X × 4.6 Demonstrate an understanding of methods of financial management and show experience of how they are used Any All Х Х Х Х Х 4.7 Handle uncertainty, the unexpected, challenge and potential or actual conflict in a sensitive and successful manner Any KA 2.5 & 2.6 Х Х Х Х Х 4.8 Use influencing and negotiating skills in a setting where you do not have direct authority to advocate for public health issue of local, national or international importance Any KA 3, 6, 7, & 8 Х Х Х Х 4.9 Work collaboratively with the media to communicate effectively with the public Any KA 1, 5, 6, & 7 Х Х Х Х 4.10 Guide, support and develop staff and junior colleagues, receiving and giving constructive feedback and showing an understanding of the potential role of coaching and mentoring.
 Any KA 3 & 8 Х Х Х Х 4.11 Demonstrate and apply an understanding of how mental health and wellbeing can be managed and promoted in others in a range of situations.
 Any KA5 Х Х Х Х Х

 1.30.
-Key Area 5: Health Improvement, Determinants of Health, and Health Communication
+Key Area 5: Health Improvement, Determinants of Health, and Health Communication education directed towards populations, communities and individuals.
+It involves a theoretical and practical understanding of health improvement in order to work with, and possibly direct, health improvement specialists.